punitarani/notes/Operating Systems/0 Linux Commands.md

 - `ls` - lists the files and directories in the current directory
 - `ls -l` - lists the files and directories in a "long" format, including details such as file permissions, ownership, and timestamps
-- l`s -a` - lists all files and directories, including hidden files and directories (those that begin with a dot ".")
+- `ls -a` - lists all files and directories, including hidden files and directories (those that begin with a dot ".")
 - `ls -la` - combines the -l and -a options, showing a long listing of all files and directories
-- l`s dirname` - lists the contents of the specified directory "dirname"
+- `ls dirname` - lists the contents of the specified directory "dirname"
 - `ls file1 file2` - lists information about the specified files "file1" and "file2"

 The ls command has many options, some of them are: